Necropolis of Campovalano Abruzzo, Italy

-Until now the Archaeologists have excavated around 680 tombs and these excavations have made possible to ascertain the great size of the necropolis and the wealth of the tombs.
-(From recent research, tombs are supposed to be 20 thousand still uncovered).
+Until now the archaeologists have excavated around 680 tombs and these excavations have made it possible to ascertain the great size of the necropolis and the wealth of the tombs.
+(According to the recent research, there shall be 20 thousand tombs still uncovered).

-I have a special connection with this place, no just because I live here, but most importantly because my Nonno (Grandfather) discovered this Necropolis during the late seventies when his cows and plow he was working the fields of the church.
-For this reason I now many exclusive stories he used to tell me when I was younger, and I will be more than happy to share them with you.
+I have a special connection with this place, not just because I live here, but most importantly because of my Nonno (Grandfather).
+He discovered this necropolis during the late 70′, when he was working in the fields of the church with his cows and plow.
+For this reason, I know many exclusive stories he used to tell me when I was a child, and I will be more than happy to share them with you.

 Guided by a local archaeologist

-Accompanied by the local friend & archaeologist who showed us an exclusive skeleton rests from a tumb of about 3000 years ago.
+Our tour here was accompanied by my local friend & archaeologist who showed us the exclusive skeleton rests from a tumb of about 3000 years ago.

-In a few words, is a magic place, little known even by locals that need absolutely to be visited.
+In a few words, it is a magic place, little known even by locals.
+Allora, do not miss it!

-Unlike pyramids, It was not possible in the past to go inside the tombs, so it was decided to build a ‘Tumulo multimediale’ a realistic recreation of the tomb to allow visitors to explore it from the inside and see how the body and artefacts were placed.
+Unlike pyramids, it was not possible in the past to go inside the tombs, therefore a ‘Tumulo multimediale’ was built.
+It is a realistic recreation of the tomb to allow visitors to explore it from the inside and see how the body and artifacts were placed.

 King or Warrior?

-The reconstruction is of an exceptional big tomb with a diameter of 25 meters, the largest found in Abruzzo.
-Just one person was buried here, supposedly the ‘king’ or a ‘warrior’, anyways of high importance.
-Also, it was found a chariot, a huge terracotta amphora and other exclusive artefacts.
-Inside is also possible to admire pictures of some of the artefacts found & archaeological works during the seventies.
+The reconstruction is of an exceptional big tomb with a diameter of 25 meters, the largest one found in Abruzzo.
+Only one person was buried here, supposedly the ‘king’ or a ‘warrior’, anyways someone of high importance.
+Also, they also found here a chariot, a huge terracotta amphora, and other exclusive artifacts.
+Inside the tomb, it is possible to admire the pictures of some of the artifacts found & archaeological works during the seventies.

 Archaeological Museum of Campli

-Part of the real artefacts can be found at the local museum of Campli, just 3 minutes drive from the Necropolis.
+Part of the real artifacts can be found at the local museum of Campli, just 3 minutes drive from the Necropolis.
 If you are interested in history, this is a must-go place.

 Take me to the Necropolis